Get

 How Do Cats Use Their Sense of Smell?

-One thing important to understand is how a cat uses their sense of smell in the first place1.
+One important thing to understand is how a cat uses their sense of smell in the first place.
 A cat’s sense of smell is 14 times better than a human’s.
 So, how does a cat’s nose work?
-A cat has about 200 million olfactory receptors in its nose, compared to a mere 5 million humans.
-This means that a cat can identify smells much more precisely than we can.
+A cat has about 200 million olfactory receptors in its nose, compared to a mere 5 million humans.1 This means that a cat can identify smells much more precisely than we can.

-Interestingly, cats also have a second set of olfactory receptors in their mouths called the vomeronasal organ.
-It works more on pheromone signatures which tell more about mating, territory, and mood.
+Interestingly, cats also have a second organ that helps them in picking up scent, located in the nasal cavity and connecting to the roof of the mouth behind the upper incisors, called vomeronasal organ.2 It works more on pheromone signatures which tell about mating, territory, and mood.
 This allows them to taste smells as well as smell them.

 cat licks girl nose